 You'll need to write a description paragraph about your show for your audience.
 After they make their way to your show page, this will be the description they read to decide whether or not they want to stick around.

 This is where you'll have a little more freedom to play with keywords.
 Whatever keywords and keyphrases your target audience may use to find content like yours, include those words in your description.

-But, just simply listing them out isn't going to work because people will read these, and you want these people to feel compelled to click and listen to your podcast.
+But, just simply listing them out isn't going to work because people will read these descriptions — you want these people to feel compelled to click and listen to your podcast.

-My best advice: write for the humans in your target audience, and know who your podcast is for.
-Understand their wants, needs, questions, curiosities, and more, and you'll be more likely to create a show, and a description to feed people into your show, much much easier.
+My best advice: write for the humans in your target audience and know who your podcast is for.
+Understand their wants, needs, questions, curiosities, and more, and you'll be more likely to create a description to feed people into your show much, much easier.